selinon/selinon/docs.source/optimization.rst

 As you can see, caches are per-flow specific and configurable.
 This way you can easily use caches only for flows that you consider critical for caching mechanism.

 The ``RedisCache`` implementation has to derive from :class:`Cache <selinon.cache.Cache>` as well and implement required methods.
-Note that the configuration is passed to cache constructor similarly as in :class:`DataStorage <selinon.dataStorage.DataStorage>` case - as keyword arguments (see :ref:`storage`).
+Note that the configuration is passed to cache constructor similarly as in :class:`DataStorage <selinon.data_storage.DataStorage>` case - as keyword arguments (see :ref:`storage`).

 .. note::